panoptic-labs/docs/blog/2025-06-11-delta-neutral-lp-how-to-hedge-a-uniwap-position/2025-06-11-delta-neutral-lp-how-to-hedge-a-uniswap-position.md

 ## Enter the Hedge: Short Perpetual Call

-Can we blunt those losses?
+Can we reduce those losses?
 Yes.
 Sell a perpetual call.
 Here’s what that looks like:

 ![](./3.png)